Lucyjpjones/lj-fscr/testing.md

 - [x] If the user enters their email and clicks 'reset my password' they receive an email with a link to reset their password
 - [x] After user clicks the link in their email they are redirected to the 'change password' page
 - [x] After submitting a new password the user is presented with a success message 'Your password is now changed' and they can login with their new password
-- [x] If the user clicks 'remember me' they are directed to the forgotten password page as expected
+- [x] If the user clicks 'Remember me' they are directed to the forgotten password page as expected
 - [x] If a user is logged in, the logout option is visible in the profile icon menu
-- [x] If a user clicks 'logout' they are directed to the logout page where they can confirm action
+- [x] If a user clicks 'logout' they are directed to the logout page where they can confirm their action

 #### Home
 - [x] The callout carousel automatically cycles through a series of callout messages with expected interval time